electrickite/pacpro/README.md

 ### Package

-Each package directory contains a YAML metadata file called `info.yml` and transport package files for each version of the package.
+Each package directory contains a YAML metadata file named `info.yml` and transport package files for each version of the package.
 Note that the `id` field in the metadata file must match the package directory name.
 In addition, each package ID/directory must by unique across packages from _all_